Oru Nalla Naal Paathu Solren: Plot

-Yeman's mother then fixes Yeman and Soumiya's marriage, which makes the later surprised as her parents approve of it.
-Soumiya's father than reveals the flashback.
-Soumiya's mother belongs to the tribe and married her father.
-As it was against the tradition, Yeman's mother orders him to kill the groom, for which they come to an agreement to get Yeman married to Soumiya.
+Yeman's mother then fixes Yeman and Sowmya's marriage, which surprises Sowmya as her parents approve of it.
+Sowmya's father then reveals the flashback.
+Sowmya's mother belongs to the tribe and married her father.
+As it was against the tradition, Yeman's mother orders him to kill the groom, for which they agree to get Yeman married to Sowmya.
 Yeman's mother approves the proposal and promises that Yeman would never look after any other girl.
-Godavari, a tribal girl who has an interest on Yeman, was disheartened.
+Godavari, a tribal girl with an interest in Yeman, was disheartened.
 Finally, Harish finds the spot and Soumya with Godavari's help.
 All the plans went in vain.

-Knowing about Godavari, Yeman becomes furious on her and tells that he has been waiting for 14 years to marry Soumiya.
-In spite of all looks, he would be marrying Soumiya because he has been devoted to Lord Yama for marrying her.
-Yeman praises to the marriage on Soumiya and asks Harish to leave to rescue their life.
-On the day of the marriage, Godavari and Soumiya's father plan to spoil the marriage.
-Harish learns that Soumiya has given him a clue to take her away from the marriage.
-However, looking at Godavari's efforts and love, Yeman decides to break the marriage and proposes to Godavari to accept his love.
-Though Yeman's mother opposes the marriage, Yeman says that he would be happy marrying the girl who is in love with him rather than the girl who has no interest in him, and clarifying that Soumiya is still a small girl.
+Upon learning about Godavari, Yeman becomes furious with her and says he has been waiting for 14 years to marry Sowmya.
+Despite all appearances, he would marry Sowmya because he has been devoted to Lord Yama to marry her.
+Yeman praises Sowmya's marriage and asks Harish to leave to rescue their life.
+On the day of the wedding, Godavari and Sowmya's father plan to spoil the marriage.
+Harish learns that Sowmya has given him a clue to take her away from the marriage.
+However, looking at Godavari's efforts and love, Yeman decides to end the marriage and proposes that Godavari accept his love.
+Though Yeman's mother opposes the marriage, Yeman says he would be happy to marry the girl who is in love with him rather than the girl who has no interest in him, and clarifies that Sowmya is still a small girl.

 Finally, Godavari accepts the love, and she marries Yeman.
-Soumya whispers complaints about Harish to Yeman.
-Yemen then forces Harish to tell him that he has not been telling about him for a long time.
-Harish replies that he would be telling it on an auspicious day.
+Sowmya whispers complaints about Harish to Yeman.
+Yeman then forces Harish to confess that he has not been telling him about it for a long time.
+Harish replies that he would tell it on an auspicious day.
 The film ends with Yeman and Godavari as a pair.